-Attachment 6: Letters of Support and/or Commitment (If applicable)
+Attachment 8: Letters of Support and/or Commitment (If applicable)

 Provide letters of support and/or commitment from each organization identified in the application as a partnering and/or collaborating/coordinating organization that will work with your organization in implementing the capacity development project.
-The letters must be dated, and should clearly identify the role of the organization in the proposed capacity development activity, the tasks that each entity proposes to perform, the responsible party of the partnering organization, if applicable, and the anticipated amount of funds allocated to the organization, if any.
+The letters must be dated and should clearly identify the role of the organization in the proposed capacity development activity, tasks each entity proposes to perform, responsible party of the partnering organization, and the total costs requested, if any.

-Attachments 7-15: Other Relevant Documents (If applicable)

-Include here any other documents that are relevant to the application.
+Attachments 9-15: Other Relevant Documents (If applicable) Include here any other documents that are relevant to the application.
 Please note that all optional attachments count toward the 30-page limit.

-3. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the agency under 2 CFR § 25.110(d)).
+3. Dun and Bradstreet Data Universal Numbering System (DUNS) Number and System for Award Management

+You must obtain a valid DUNS number, also known as the Unique Entity Identifier, for your organization/agency and provide that number in the application.
+You must also register with the System for Award Management (SAM) and continue to maintain active SAM registration with current information at all times during which you have an active federal award or an application or plan under consideration by an agency (unless the applicant is an individual or federal agency that is exempted from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the agency under 2 CFR § 25.110(d)).